The first Aural Diversity concert will take place at the Old Barn, Kelston Roundhill on July 6th 2019.

 Instrumentation: 'found'/everyday objects, probably small metallic items.

-Description: A flowing piece consisting of metallic sounds, paper/card, stone/brick sounds, with a percussive section in the middle.
-I will 'play' objects over a pre-recorded track.
+Description: a flowing piece consisting of metallic sounds, paper/card, stone/brick sounds, with a percussive section in the middle.
+Objects are played over a pre-recorded track.
 Percussive, in fast section, quieter in slow parts.
 Slow tempo - then fast tempo - then back to slow tempo.

-Listening: unmediated in all spaces, streamed to headphones and hearing aids, vibrating floor.
+Listening suggestions: unmediated in all spaces, streamed to headphones and hearing aids.